 In Australia, the tax authorities have issued notices of assessments to the Company for the years ended December 2009 to December 2020, subject to additional interest and penalties, concerning our tax position with respect to certain intercompany transactions.
-The tax authorities denied our objections to the assessments for the years ended December 2009 to December 2019 and we have commenced litigation in the Australian Federal Court challenging that decision.
-A decision on our objection to the assessment for the year ended December 2020 is pending.
+The tax authorities denied our objections to the assessments for the years ended December 2009 to December 2020 and we have commenced litigation in the Australian Federal Court challenging those decisions.
 The Company made a partial payment of \$56.0 million in 2021 and \$5.2 million in 2022 in order to stay potential interest and penalties resulting from this litigation.